 Financing Study Abroad

 There are various sources of funds to finance a student's study abroad experience.
 While the following information focuses primarily on federal and institution aid, students should explore other possibilities as well.

 Federal Financial Aid

-For eligible students, Pell Grants, Supplemental Educational Opportunity Grants (SEOGs), Perkins Loans, Stafford Loans, and Parent PLUS loans may be applied to Tulane JYA/JSA and Semester Abroad programs.
-Stafford and PLUS loans may be applied to Summer Study programs as well.
+For eligible students, Pell Grants, Supplemental Educational Opportunity Grants (SEOGs), Perkins Loans, Direct Subsidized and Unsubsidized Loans, and Federal Parent PLUS loans may be applied to Tulane JYA/JSA and Semester Abroad programs.
+Federal Direct Subsidized, Unsubsidized and Parent PLUS loans may be applied to Summer Study programs as well.